chenqiweilove/finddeprpm/README.md

 # Find binary and dynamic so library dependence belongs to which RPM

+When we build RPM, we should configure the dependence package manually.
+It's easy to miss some package.
+So I write this tools to find the dependence package.

 ## Usage

 find all RPM deps with missing info